If you buy something through our retail links, we might earn an affiliate commission or all sales amount.

 36 Young People's Words You'll Be Classified as an Older Man If You Don't Know Them [ Updated as needed ].

-It refers to a picnic where people bring fashionable goods and food.
+It refers to picnics where people bring fashionable goods and food.

-It refers to make-up that looks like a menshera girl.
-It is characterized by red eyes and lips that look as if they have been swollen by crying.
+Refers to make-up that looks like a menhera girl.
+It is characterized by red eyes and lips that look like they have been swollen by crying.

 XX-mi

-The word became popular when Miyatofilm, a member of the popular comedy duo Omutantsu, imitated an unpleasant Supreme staff member on YouTube.
+The word became popular when Miyato Films of the popular comedy duo Omutantsu imitated the unpleasant Supreme staff on YouTube.
 Supreme fans have been sympathizing with the imitation, which has a somewhat loving quality that is strangely free of malicious intent.
-Although the specific usage of the word has not yet been established, an increasing number of people are using it jokingly in conversation, calling out ” ____ no. It is not clear whether this boom is having an effect, but there are rumors that the brand’s staff has recently become a little more responsive!
+Although the specific usage of the word has not yet been established, an increasing number of people are using it jokingly in conversation, calling out ” XXX no ” in succession.
+It is not clear whether this boom is having an effect, but there are rumors that the brand’s staff has recently become a little more responsive!

-Since the chorus part “Jeg vil at vi” of the song “CHERNOBYL 2017,” which became popular on TikTok in 2020, sounds like “yarrafy,” people who dance to the song, have high tension, or have a flirty atmosphere are Yarrafy” refers to people who dance to the song, are high-spirited, or have a flirtatious atmosphere.
-The term “yarrafy” is used to describe a person who dances to the music, or who is in high spirits, or who is in a flirtatious mood.
+Since the chorus “Jeg vil at vi” of the song “CHERNOBYL 2017,” which became popular on TikTok in 2020, sounds like “Yarrafy,” people who dance to the song, have high tension, or have a flirty atmosphere are Yarrafy” refers to people who dance to the song, are high-spirited, or have a flirtatious atmosphere.
+The term “yarrafy” is used to describe people who dance to the music, people who are high-spirited, or people who have a flirtatious atmosphere.

-It is used to express a person who is in a high mood.
+A term used to describe a person who is in an upbeat mood.

 It means “delicious (to the point of ascending to heaven).

 It originated when Riki Choshu visited Sarufutsu Village in Hokkaido and ate scallops on the popular comedy duo Chidori’s TV show “Aiseki Shokudo”.
-The word became popular not only because of its interesting choice of words, but also because of the combination of Chidori’s character and the classic tsukkomi, which is Chidori’s specialty.
+It became popular not only because of the funny choice of words, but also because of the combination of Chidori’s character and the classic tskkomi, Chidori’s specialty.

-It is said that the word was originally used by distributors on YouTube and Nico Live to raise their drinks to the viewers.
-Many people take a video of the toast scene and post it on their Insta-stories along with the word “KP.”
+Originally, it is said that it was said by a distributor on YouTube or Nico Live, holding up a drink to the audience.
+Many people take a video of the toast scene and post it on their Insta-stories along with the word “KP”.

 3150